By Kimberly Connella | June 15, 2021 | 0 Comments

-Specifically, this control focuses on reducing administrative privilege and restricting it to only users who require it in order to perform their job roles.
-In most cases, the majority of users do not require administrative privilege to do daily tasks.
+Specifically, this control focuses on reducing administrative privilege and restricting it to only users who require it for their Mootools most cases, the majority of users do not require administrative privilege to do daily tasks.
 Yet, many businesses grant all users, regardless of their job role, administrative privileges.

 However, this is risky.